 The Best Facebook Ad Targeting Strategy Is Diversified & Comprehensive

-You don’t have to pick just one of the strategies above; check each of them out and see how they might fit your various target market segments.
+When figuring out your Facebook advertising targeting strategy, you don’t have to pick just one of the options above; check each of them out and see how they might fit your various target market segments.

 Create personas for your ideal customers – who are they?
 Where do they live?
 What do they do for work and what do they do after work?
 What traits and characteristics might they have, and how do those align with the many targeting parameters listed above?